TheGreatSageEqualToHeaven/GrayjayRebuilt.Desktop/README.md

   **additional steps for linux and mac**: libsodium.dll is the only shared library provided for `SyncShared`, empty templates for `libsodium.dylib` and `libsodium.so` are in the project that you will need to replace.

   **note**: All compiled executables in this project are from `futo-org`'s github, gitlab or existing releases.

+### Github limitations

+Github appears to limit the file size you can download when cloning with git or directly downloading so I have included a source code release that you can download which may be able to get past the restriction.

 ### Why?

 I wanted to have Grayjay always on top.